Posts Tagged ‘herbs’

 4. Acupuncture- can help with appetite, pain and slow this cancer down.
 Usually treatments need to be no more than two weeks apart.

-6. Hoxsey like formula with boneset – can help to slow this cancer down and help with bone pain.
-Please read the link on this formula – there is the potential for some side effects.
+5. Hoxsey like formula with boneset – can help to slow this cancer down and help with bone pain.

 Squamous cell other places in the body